bargitta/csharp-interview/README.md

 ```
 ## What's Event?
 EventHandler? ##
-Event is a wrapper of delegate, or a syntatic sugar of delegate.
+Event is a wrapper of delegate, and you can see it as a syntatic sugar of delegate.
-EventHandler is a special delegate, also EventHandler<T> provide a way to customize EventArgs.
+EventHandler is a delegate, and EventHandler<T> provide a way to customize EventArgs.
 ```csharp
 public delegate void EventHandler(object sender, EventArgs e)
 ```